khairold/moengage-web-sdk-mobile-browser-back-button/README.md

 # Expected Behavior

-Clicking the Back button on a mobile browser will go to the previous page
+Clicking the Back button on a mobile browser will go to back to teh previous url and load the previous content.

 # Environment information